Ertenz/Yasbf/Readme.md

 	$ cd posts

 Create a new html file in [this](https://github.com/Poapfel/Yasbf/tree/master/posts) folder and give it a name for example: helloworld.html.
 The first line of this html file has to be the headline for example: Hello World!
-The second line defines the date the post was written on(The date has to look like this MM-DD-YY for example 12-16-11).
+The second line defines the date the post was written on(The date has to look like this MM-DD-YY HH:MM for example 12-10-11 13:37).
 The third line has to be blank.
 The "real" blog post begins at line 4.
 After saving the file you will have to regenerate the blog...

 	$ ./generate.sh